-All too often, bisexual people are seen as too gay to be part of the straight community, and too straight to be LGBTQ.
-A bisexual man dating a woman, for example, may be told he is effectively straight, as if his relationship magically turned off his attraction to men.
-In my experience, many people assume that bisexual women don't want to admit to being lesbians, or that they're actually straight but claiming to be bisexual to titillate men.
+All too often, bisexual people are told that they're "too gay" to be part of the straight community, and "too straight" to be LGBTQ.
+A bisexual man dating a woman, for example, may be told he is effectively straight, as if his current relationship magically turns off his attraction to men.
+Not to mention, many people assume that bisexual women don't want to admit to being lesbians, or that they're actually straight but claiming to be bisexual to titillate men.

 One slang term within the community, "gay after three," even suggests some bisexuals are only bi after having three drinks, further implying bisexuality isn't "real," or is only a passing (or drunken) fancy.
 As you can probably guess, this constant invalidation has consequences.
 According to the Human Rights Campaign, bisexual people report depression at double the rates of heterosexual adults.
 And are also more likely to engage in binge drinking, self-harming behaviors, and suicidal thoughts than heterosexuals, lesbians, or gay men.

 According to GLAAD, bisexual erasure also plays a critical role in reducing access to the resources and support opportunities bisexually oriented people so desperately need, which is a shame since bisexuals have a higher rate of STI diagnoses, as well as higher rates of cancer risk factors, and heart disease than heterosexuals.
 It's why many members of the community are creating awareness of public policy that benefits bisexuals, including launching bisexuality-related social media campaigns, and advocating for fair treatment in the media — among other things.